 Okay, I’ll tell you.
 If you promise not to say anything to my hubby.

 I cook vegetarian food.
 Gasp!
 I know, I’m a crazy woman.
-And you can tell my husband.
-I was just saying that to build suspense.
-Did it work?

 I’m not actually a vegetarian, as you might have realized from this blog, but I don’t need meat at every meal.
 In fact, I could eat popcorn as a meal.
 Okay, I actually do eat popcorn as a meal.
 All the time.
-A very balanced meal, right?

-About this Carrot Soup
+About this Recipe

 You’ll need a stick blender or a regular blender to make the soup nice and smooth.
 Please be careful of hot spatters!

 I’ll run through the recipe here and give you lots of helpful hints.
 Keep reading for the recipe card near the bottom of the post.
 It’s printable, has complete instructions, and nutrition information.

 - Carrots: Lots and lots of carrots!
 Buy regular carrots.
 I like the big ones so I don’t have to peel as much (that’s my lazy tip!).
 Canned carrots are a possible shortcut and I’ve included instructions for those in the recipe card.

 - Onion: Use a medium-sized onion.
 Any type of onion is fine but regular yellow cooking onions are economical and perfect for soups.